best wordpress membership plugins

 Which WordPress Membership Plugin Is the Best Choice For You?

-On the other hand, if you’re looking to create advanced online courses for your membership site, LearnDash is probably the best option for you.
-It comes with hundreds of payment options and automated emails, plus you can create multi-layered courses for your membership site that users can purchase.
+On the other hand, if you’re looking to create advanced online courses for your membership site, Thrive Apprentice is probably the best option for you.
+It comes with a variety of templates for different types of course content, assessments, and quizzes.
+Plus, you can boost engagement and retention with easily configurable course content drips.

 And for something that’s more lightweight and flexible, Restrict Content Pro is a great solution.
 You can create unlimited subscription levels, integrate with popular payment gateways, and export member data into other tools.
 That way, you can grow your business even faster.